OneGeology/documentation/OVERVIEW.rst

 OneGeology Technical Documentation
 ----------------------------------

-The pages linked from here might be linked from a number of places on http://onegeology.org.
-This page at the moment just acts to group all the content being authored roughly under the "OneGeology Cookbook" type content area.

 There are two main areas being covered; first is how to use OneGeology and second (the major part) is how to provide services for OneGeology.
 Currently there is a bit of overlap in general OneGeology introductory type of material in the "cookbook" sections and other pages on the onegeology.org site.
 Other pages on the onegeology site that have overlapping content which we should consider together with cookbook content are:

 * http://onegeology.org/what_is/home.html and all the subsections are introductions to OneGeology which we should point to where appropriate rather than duplicating.